 The first thing you need to do is determine if you qualify to have your criminal record expunged/sealed.
 There is no need to pay an expungement attorney if you do not qualify.

-Another thing that needs to be determined is whether you qualify for a sealing or an expungement of the record.
-Distinguishing between the two at the beginning may also save you a lot of time.
+Another thing that needs to be determined is whether you qualify for a 1) sealing or 2) an expungement of the record.
+Distinguishing between the two at the beginning will also save you a lot of time.

 Things People Don’t Think About